Common Ringtail Possum

 Habitat

-Almost exclusively tree-dwelling, the Common Ringtail Possum lives in in forests, woodlands, rainforests, dense scrub and suburban gardens.
-During the day, the Common Ringtail Possum sleeps in its spherical nest or 'drey' made from grass and shredded bark.
+Almost exclusively tree-dwelling, the Eastern Ringtail Possum lives in in forests, woodlands, rainforests, dense scrub and suburban gardens.
+During the day, the Eastern Ringtail Possum sleeps in its spherical nest or 'drey' made from grass and shredded bark.
 It builds the drey in a tree hole, tree fork or dense vegetation, and several individuals may share the one nest.

 Distribution

-The Common Ringtail Possum is found in Queensland, New South Wales, Victoria and South Australia.
+The Eastern Ringtail Possum is predominantly found in Queensland, New South Wales, Victoria, Tasmania and South Australia.

 Feeding and diet